kentan-official/kentan/docs/docs/fundamentals/sketch.md

 The function `set` becomes pretty handy if you deal with large and deep nested object trees.
-For certain tests you only need to adjust a certain piece of an object tree.
+For certain tests, you only need to adjust a certain piece of an object tree.
 Instead of calling `model` over and over again you can pass a mapping function to set the desired values.
 The following example shows you how `set` works.